Francescde/provesdeNivell/Task1/README.md

 #### 3. Other possible solutions

-Another possible solution would be to use the Monte Carlo Estimation to check the resulting volume of the colition
+Another possible solution would be to use the Monte Carlo Estimation to check the resulting volume of the collision

-The idea is to try N uniformaly random points in a finite space containing the intersecting volume.
-As we are able to easly check if a point is part of the intersection we can easly manage a big sample of points.
+The idea is to try N random points in a finite space containing the intersecting volume.
+As we are able to easily check if a point is part of the intersection, we can easily manage a large sample of points.
+Using that sample we are able to estimate the probability to be part of the intersected space for a random point.

-With that sample we are able to estimate the probability to be part of the intersected space of a random point.
-As we know the volume of the observed space we can deduce the intersectd space is: the volum of the observet space multiplied by the probability of being part of the intersected space
+We know the volume of the observed space, thus we can deduce the volume of the intersected space is: the volum of the observet space multiplied by the probability of being part of the intersected space

-    Intersected volume = volume observation x probability of being intersection
+    Intersected volume = volume observation x probability of random point being inside intersection

 A resulting code in python would be the following